APOL1-mediated kidney disease background

 What are the clinical signs of APOL1-mediated kidney disease?

 APOL1-mediated kidney disease (AMKD) causes injury to the filtering portion of the kidney known as the glomerulus.
-This injury leads to proteinuria (high levels of protein in your urine) and declining kidney function which leads to symptoms, including swelling of the legs and feet, fatigue, and changes in urination, among others.
-APOL1-mediated kidney disease commonly is associated with high blood pressure but is usually not associated with diabetes.
+This injury leads to proteinuria (abnormal levels of protein in your urine) and declining kidney function which can lead to symptoms, including swelling of the legs and feet, fatigue, and changes in urination, among others.
+APOL1-mediated kidney disease commonly is associated with high blood pressure and sometimes diabetes.

 How is APOL1-mediated kidney disease diagnosed?